 What kind of a world would we be living in today if Santa Klaus had not come down our collective digital chimney with his generous gift of technology-driven inclusive exploitation, ensuring secure and sustainable corporate control for one and all?

-The latest in our serious of profiles from the orgrad website.
+The latest in our series of profiles from the orgrad website.

 “In the old days it was forbidden to think freely; today we have gained the right but lost the ability”